Closed-Form Beta Distribution Estimation from Sparse Statistics with Random Forest Implicit Regularization: Implicit regularization via zero-variance features

-Every prediction that was already correct for either artist remains unchanged.
-Regularization does not redraw the decision boundary, nor does it suppress informative location cues; it simply grants the discriminative shape parameters enough opportunity to steer borderline cases toward the proper class while also trimming tree-to-tree correlation for a modest bias-variance bonus across the artist pair.
-Crucially, this success emerges only from the combination of scaled-Beta parameter estimation and zero-variance regularization; either component in isolation leaves the forest confined to a discrete subset of models that standard hyperparameter tuning cannot reach.
-The theoretical analysis in Section~\ref{sec:regularization} anticipates this behavior and Figures~\ref{fig:combined_max_features1} and~\ref{fig:combined_max_features2} visualize it by showing how regularization unlocks a near continuous space of feature weightings inaccessible to both the baseline feature set and a standard hyperparameter search.
+Previously correct predictions remain.
+Regularization preserves the decision boundary and informative location cues, gives shape parameters more opportunities, and trims tree correlation for a modest bias-variance gain.
+The effect requires both scaled beta parameter estimation and zero-variance regularization.
+Section~\ref{sec:regularization} anticipates this and Figs.~\ref{fig:combined_max_features1} and~\ref{fig:combined_max_features2} show how regularization unlocks a near-continuous space of feature weightings beyond the baseline and standard hyperparameter search.